graphql/graphql.github.io/src/content/faq/General.md

 ## Is GraphQL frontend or backend?

 Neither.
 Instead, it’s [how you can exchange information between the two](https://www.howtographql.com/basics/3-big-picture/).
 Both the client and the server should understand and communicate through the GraphQL specification.

-## Does GraphQL replace Redux or other state management libraries?

-No, GraphQL isn’t a state management library - but it can reduce the need for one.

-One benefit of state management libraries like Redux is that they can manipulate API responses into a format that your application understands.
-With GraphQL, you have control over [what data you request](/learn/queries/#fields) and [how that data is formatted](/learn/execution/).
-So this benefit is already built-in.
-Many [client libraries](https://graphql.org/code/#graphql-clients) can also be used to manage state and have features like caching built-in.
-You may still decide to implement a state management library, but using it to format response data won’t be necessary.
+That being said, GraphQL describes a specific way to [execute a query](/learn/execution/), which typically happens on the backend.

 ## Is GraphQL only for React or JavaScript developers?